 “I’m surprised at how much it feels the same,” Bowman said.
 “When I went to Indianapolis (for the national championships last month), I was excited to watch my kids swim, just like I was excited to watch Michael swim.
 It’s the same feeling.
 There’s not any difference when they do well or they do poorly.
 It’s the same process.
 It’s just different people.”

-Bowman worked as a consultant after the London Games, advising nations such as Great Britain, Turkey and China on their swimming programs.
-The new gig helped him recharge his coaching batteries and provided some valuable insight on new ways to do things.
+Bowman worked as a consultant immediately after the London Games, advising nations such as Britain, Turkey and China on their swimming programs.
+The new gig helped him recharge his coaching batteries, and provided some valuable insight on new ways to do things.

 The consulting job helped Bowman form a partnership with the rapidly emerging Chinese team, which appears poised to challenge U.S. dominance at upcoming Olympics.
 Five Chinese swimmers have already been to North Baltimore to work with Bowman’s team.
 More than two dozen are scheduled to come over in August for another 10 days of training, and Bowman envisions a long-term relationship.

 For now, the U.S. remains the team to beat at the world championships.
-Bowman expects another strong performance on the men’s side, where three-time Olympian and reality TV star Ryan Lochte is the most recognized name.
-But there’s plenty of up-and-comers ready to make their mark.
+Bowman expects another strong performance on the men’s side, where three-time Olympian and reality TV star Ryan Lochte is now the most recognized name but there’s plenty of up-and-comers ready to make their mark.
 That includes a pair of 19-year-olds: Kalisz, who will compete in the 400-meter individual medley (one of Phelps’ longtime events), and breaststroker Kevin Cordes.

 “I have some really good memories,” Bowman said.

 Time to make some more.

 “It’s fun,” he added, “to be back on deck.”